-- Project-based learning- students are diving into complex topics - Providing leadership opportunities to students, especially during group work - Modifying assignments so they are more challenging to students - Encouraging students to use technology and to make deep connections across the curriculum - Providing opportunities for students to share their learning and help others, because when students are able to explain and teach a concept, it is the highest level of understanding. - Provide opportunities to make global connections, and develop 21st century skills and critical thinking skills.
+- Project-based learning- where students are diving into complex topics and sharing with the class. (our Deep Learning Global Citizenship Service Learning Projects are great for high level students) - Providing leadership opportunities to students, especially during group work - Modifying assignments so they are more challenging to students - Encouraging students to use technology and to make deep connections across the curriculum - Providing opportunities for students to share their learning and help others, because when students are able to explain and teach a concept, it is the highest level of understanding.